Questions & Answers

 Differences in service terms for the IUCLID Cloud services:

-IUCLID Cloud Trial IUCLID Cloud for SMEs Quota of data per subscription 100 MB 1 GB Attachment size limit (per file) 10 MB 20 MB Maximum limit for dossier import 20MB 100MB Subscription terminates automatically due to non-usage After 90 days After 2 years Backup of data Not available Yes Helpdesk support Limited Fully dedicated Target user group Everyone interested SMEs1 and their consultants
+IUCLID Cloud Trial IUCLID Cloud Quota of data per subscription 100 MB 1 GB Attachment size limit (per file) 10 MB 20 MB Maximum limit for dossier import 20MB 100MB Subscription terminates automatically due to non-usage After 90 days After 2 years Backup of data Not available Yes Helpdesk support Limited Fully dedicated Target user group Everyone interested Everyone interested

 - How do I log into ECHA Cloud Services?

 To access ECHA Cloud Services you need to have an ECHA account with an associated Legal Entity.
-An ECHA Account is the starting point to gain access to ECHA’s IT systems which include ePIC, R4BP, REACH-IT as well as ECHA Cloud Services.
+An ECHA Account is the starting point to gain access to ECHA’s IT systems, which include ePIC, R4BP, REACH-IT and the ECHA Cloud Services.
 From here, you can manage access to your ECHA Account and administer the information related to your Legal Entity.
 Watch how to create your own ECHA account with this video.

 Follow this link to create an ECHA account: https://ulem-web.echa.europa.eu/ulem-industry/views/selfregister/index.xhtml.